 BRIGHTER WORLDChild Advocacy Center

-Just one forensic interview and medical exam
+Access to a forensic interview and medical exam

 An interviewer trained specifically to work with children